Paul3100/ATM/README.md

 # ATM
-This project is unfinished

-Current Progress:
-Linked to Azure Database
-Withdraw
-Deposit
-Limited transactions
-Balance display

-Todo:
-Display last 5 transactions in balance form page
+This project seeks to replicate a real world ATM system.
+Azure is used to configure a location for the database.
+Built in .NET using C# through a Windows Form application.

+## Features

+- Enables deposits and withdrawals
+- Enables balance checking
+- Integrates daily transaction limits